Blac Chyna Announces She Will FaceTime Her Fans For $950 Amid Coronavirus Pandemic

 “Yes, Blac Chyna is connecting more directly and creatively with her fans via FaceTime and Instagram follow backs during the Covid-19 pandemic!
 Like the true entrepreneur she is, Chyna is adapting to current realities and trying to bring more fun and joy to quarantine life.”

 Ciani also added that Chyna’s venture came out of “economic necessity.”
-She revealed her client doesn’t receive child support from her famous exes Rob Kardashian and Tyga.
-Although she has her own businesses and earns money on social media, her lengthy court battle with Kardashian for custody of Dream could be another factor in why she is monetizing her time in creative ways.
+She revealed her client doesn’t receive child support from her famous exes, Rob Kardashian and Tyga.
+Although she has her own businesses and earns money on social media, her lengthy court battle with Kardashian for the custody of their daughter Dream could be another factor in why she is monetizing her time in creative ways.